-The existence of the precedent influence of ETDI and SMDI on SPI (clusters of the negative range of lags) implies some unequal reciprocity (feedback) between evapotranspiration and soil moisture with rainfalls.
-This precedent influence is weaker than the influence of SPI on subsequent ETDI and SMDI anomalies (lagged response), but still remarkable.
-It is reasonable that the lagged response of evapotranspiration and soil moisture to rainfall is stronger and more long-lasting than the precedent influence (Fig. 8 implies the temporal resolution of drought indices must adopt short time scales (i.e., weekly scale) to capture the onset of drought.

-a).
-Furthermore, the precedent influence period between the ETDI and SPI is stronger and of longer duration than the one of SMDI on SPI.
-This asymmetry suggests that ETDI, more than SMDI, has a weekly to seasonal precedent influence on rainfall (Fig. 8b).
-We expected a longer period of positive correlations of SMDI influencing rainfalls, given the multiple reports of soil moisture inducing memory to the near-surface atmosphere (Manning et al., 2018).
+The existence of the precedent influence of the ETDI and SMDI on the SPI (clusters of the negative range of lags) implies some unequal reciprocity (feedback) between evapotranspiration and soil moisture with rainfall.
+This precedent influence is weaker than the influence of the SPI on subsequent ETDI and SMDI anomalies (lagged response) but still remarkable.
+It is reasonable that the lagged response of evapotranspiration and soil moisture to rainfall is stronger and longer-lasting than the precedent influence (Fig. 8a).
+Furthermore, the precedent influence period between the ETDI and SPI is stronger and of longer duration than the one of the SMDI on the SPI.
+This asymmetry suggests that the ETDI, more than the SMDI, has a weekly to seasonal precedent influence on rainfall (Fig. 8b).
+We expected a longer period of positive correlations of the SMDI influencing rainfall, given the multiple reports of soil moisture inducing memory at the near-surface atmosphere (Manning et al., 2018).

-One reason why the ETDI shows a longer influence on SPI than the SMDI may be that ETDI from MOD16A2 is fed by the whole depth of soil moisture, while SMDI based on SMOS1km is limited to the top 5 centimeters of soil moisture, a very exposed soil level in semi-arid climates.
+One reason why the ETDI shows a longer influence on the SPI than the SMDI may be that the ETDI from MOD16A2 is fed by the whole depth of soil moisture, while the SMDI based on SMOS1km is limited to the top 5 cm of soil moisture, a very exposed soil level in semi-arid climates.
 The complexity of soil moisture dynamics, which barely follow a cyclic interaction (Rodriguez-Iturbe et al., 1991), can also explain a weaker relationship between the SMDI and SPI compared to the ETDI.
-Other reasons for this may be in the prevalence of maritime advection as the main contributor to evapotranspiration in the IP (Gimeno et al., 2010) compared to the prevalence of local soil moisture recycling common in more continental areas of Europe (Bisselink and Dolman, 2008).
-The advective explanation is supported by the contrast between the few weeks of precedent influence of soil moisture on rainfall we observe in the Ebro basin and the up to 250 days of precedent influence of continental areas prone to soil moisture recycling (Rowntree and Bolton, 1983; Bisselink and Dolman, 2008).
-Some studies focused on continental climates of relevant summer rainfall have described the implications of the alteration of the recycling due to soil moisture depletion during heatwaves and drought which can eventually alter the atmosphere (Rasmijn et al., 2018; Miralles et al., 2019).
-In the Mediterranean climate of the Iberian Peninsula characterized by the lack of summer rainfall, soil moisture annually reaches such low levels that we can expect annual summer alterations in the near atmosphere.
+Other reasons for this may lie in the prevalence of maritime advection as the main contributor to evapotranspiration in the IP (Gimeno et al., 2010) compared to the prevalence of local soil moisture recycling common in more continental areas of Europe (Bisselink and Dolman, 2008).
+The advective explanation is supported by the contrast between the few weeks of precedent influence of soil moisture on rainfall we observe in the Ebro basin and the up to 250 d of precedent influence of continental areas prone to soil moisture recycling (Rowntree and Bolton, 1983; Bisselink and Dolman, 2008).
+Some studies focused on continental climates of relevant summer rainfall have described the implications of the alteration of the recycling due to soil moisture depletion during heat waves and drought which can eventually alter the atmosphere (Rasmijn et al., 2018; Miralles et al., 2019).
+In the Mediterranean climate of the Iberian Peninsula characterized by a lack of summer rainfall, soil moisture annually reaches such low levels that we can expect annual summer alterations in the near atmosphere.
 Differences between areas where soil moisture plays a role, like central Europe, and areas where soil moisture is unable to control the evolution of the system under high-energy conditions, like the Iberian Peninsula, have been reported before in Mediterranean-like Western Australia (Herold et al., 2016).